RbnLinares/Hackathon/README.md

 >   manual method: suggest us to read files ourselves and decided to put them into database or not
 > if the files considered 'not ok' we put them into our database (the urls from github) along with bad phrazes that we found.
 > In our resources database we have like pairs 'speical bad words' = resource1 , 'other bad words' = resource2
 > resources1,2,3,etc are just links to pro-israeli contents like e.g. laws, organizations, etc.
+> We compare one database to another to provide a list of appropriate resources, it's easy like if one db bad words = another db bad words,
+> then we provide another db defined resources (like from the same row in the db table)
+> That's the task